Search for anything...

 • Comfort Camp Cot: The air mattress inflates quickly with the foot pump, and the heavy duty camping bed can hold up to 250 lbs, bring the comfort of home at your camping adventures.

-• Tough Built: The foldable camping cot and tent made of polyester and canvas materials, which is durable at outdoors.
-The elevated tent legs are made of sturdy aluminum alloy, give you firm support.
+• Tough Built: The foldable camping cot and tent made of canvas, which is durable at outdoors.
+The elevated tent legs are made of aluminum alloy, give you firm support.
+And large foot pads are designed for added stability on muddy grounds.

 • Quick Set Up: Easy set-up makes this tent cot a must-have for camping, hiking, day trips, or sleeping on your deck.